KarimF430/Killer-Whale/1M_USERS_IMPLEMENTATION_COMPLETE.md

 ## 🎉 **CONGRATULATIONS!**

-Your MotorOctane platform is now:
+Your gadizone platform is now:
 - ✅ Optimized for 1M+ daily users
 - ✅ Protected against common attacks
 - ✅ Monitored for errors and performance